 A treasurer has a broad range of responsibilities in the modern corporation, ranging from cash management to risk management.
-The treasurer is responsible for the proper movement of potentially large amounts of funds and the construction of hedges, which call for the integration of a comprehensive set of controls into a broad-based procedural framework.
+The treasurer is responsible for the proper movement of potentially large amounts of funds and the construction of hedges, which call for integrating a comprehensive set of controls into a broad-based procedural framework.
 Modules cover the general categories of cash management, financing, risk management, and treasury systems.

 In Part Two, you will learn what the treasurer does to raise debt and equity, as well as how to invest funds to include a discussion of the various kinds of debt and key characteristics of each one, how to deal with credit rating agencies, and the intricacies of equity offerings.
-The coverage of investments includes investment criteria, types of available investments, and investment and risk reduction strategies.
+The coverage of investments includes investment criteria, available investments, and investment and risk reduction strategies.

-In Part Four you will learn about the technology that drives many treasury transactions including an overview of the clearing and settlement systems used in the United States, the functions of a treasury management system, and a discussion of how corporations can access the Society for Worldwide Interbank Financial Telecommunication (SWIFT) network.
+In Part Four, you will learn about the technology that drives many treasury transactions, including an overview of the clearing and settlement systems used in the United States, the functions of a treasury management system, and a discussion of how corporations can access the Society for Worldwide Interbank Financial Telecommunication (SWIFT) network.

 The course answers a multitude of questions involved in running a treasury department, such as: